Medical Doctor CV Examples & Templates

 4. Gather your references.

-If this is your first job, request references from professors, classmates, volunteer coordinators, or someone that can corroborate your skills.
+If this is your first job, request references from professors, classmates, volunteer coordinators, or someone who can corroborate your skills.

 Rate this article